SAP-samples/teched2025-DT265/exercises/ex2/README.md

 1. Create a folder (e.g. *partner-reference-extension-catering-ui*) in your workspace in SAP Business Application Studio.
 The path should be *home/user/projects-folder/partner-reference-extension-catering-ui*.

    1. Open a new terminal in SAP Business Application Studio.
-   2. The terminal should show the folder *partner-reference-extension-catering*, navigate to projects by using command `cd ..`.
+   2. The terminal should show the folder *partner-reference-extension-catering*, navigate to *projects* folder by using command `cd ..`.
-   3. Run command `mkdir partner-reference-extension-catering-ui`.
+   3. Run command `mkdir partner-reference-extension-catering-ui` to create a new folder.
-   4. Navigate to the new folder in the terminal `cd partner-reference-extension-catering-ui`.
+   4. Navigate to the new folder in the terminal by command `cd partner-reference-extension-catering-ui`.
    5. Add the folder to your workspace by clicking to the sandwich button on the top left corner and select *File*->*Add Folder to Workspace...*.
    6. Select the newly created folder *partner-reference-extension-catering-ui*.